hubertrykala93/python/python/black_jack_game/README.md

   It method has also very important conditions:

-  In the first case - if number of aces in user hand is equal to 2 and if user has only 2 cards, method returns 21 points, In the second case - if number of aces in user hand is equal to 1 and user has only 2 cards, method returns 10 points,
+  - if number of aces in user hand is equal to 2 and if user has only 2 cards, method returns 21 points,
+  - if number of aces in user hand is equal to 1 and user has only 2 cards, method returns 10 points,